dbakewel/netbots/README.md

 ## Game Mechanics

-It's important to understand the rules of the game if you want to create a winning robot.
+It's important to understand the mechanics of the game if you want to create a winning robot.
 Many details are documented throughout this README, so read it.
 This section discusses a few of the finer details.

 ### Coordinates and Angles